danuker/symreg/README.md

 These principles let us quickly experiment.
 We tried 3 domination-frontier algorithms, and decided to keep 2 of them.
 We barely had to modify the tests, because we tested through the stable, higher-level methods also used by the other classes.
 We did use the debugger a bit, though.

-Running all tests can be done with `pytest`.
-Running tests specific to a file can be done by executing the file in question.
+Running all tests can be done with `python -m pytest`.
+Running tests on the installed `symreg` is done with just `pytest`.
+You can make the system pretend it's installed with `python setup.py develop`.

 ## Next steps